ryanstraight/academic/content/authors/ryan/_index.md

 #- Visitors
 ---

 Dr. Ryan Straight is an award-winning educator, writer, and researcher.
 He currently serves as an Assistant Professor at the University of Arizona.
-He is co-program director of the Master of Science and undergraduate minor programs in Educational Technology and teaches in the Informatics and Cyber Operations undergraduate programs.
+He is co-program director of the Master of Science and undergraduate minor programs in Educational Technology and teaches in the Applied Computing and Cyber Operations undergraduate programs.
 He also teaches an annual freshman seminar, *Cyborgs and Transhumanism*, in the Honors College.

 Here you will find a variety: travel exploits, reflections, expressions of stylistic pedagogy, reactions to technological and educational current events, and general musings on topics approaching Ryan's academic research.